Message from the TICHR Student Circle

 Matt Cooper, Janice Lim, David Hendrickx, Cindy

-Completing honours, masters or a PhD can be a huge, sometimes terrifying, challenge.
+completion can be a huge, sometimes daunting, challenge.
+The

 Students celebrate at the finish line of their 'amazing race' around Rottnest Island.